DavidVidaMi/DavidVidaMi/README.md

 - 🔭 I'm working in mini video games made of my own in Unity.
 - 🌱 I'm learning Unity to make 2D, 3D and VR games.
 - 📫 You can contact me via: davidvidami@gmail.com
-- 🦅 Here is my twitter too proceed at your own risk.
+- 🦅 Here is my twitter, @Null84669161, proceed at your own risk.
 - ⚡ Fun fact: I really like crocodiles and aligators, they are so cute, look at that boy 🐊.